What

 The documentation is known as a 'management system'.

-a management system
+Content of a management system

 A management system comprises: